otaaaviio/challenge-mais-a-educacao/frontend/README.md

 ## Conclusion

-This front-end project was developed to meet the needs of managing student enrollments in Web Programming classes at the Edtech institution.
+This front-end project was developed to meet the needs of managing student enrollments in classes at the Edtech institution.
 Using Vue.js and Vuetify, the application offers an intuitive and responsive interface, allowing the creation, editing, consultation, and deletion of students.
 The implementation follows the defined technical specifications and acceptance criteria, ensuring a robust and efficient solution.
 The detailed documentation and modular code structure facilitate the maintenance and scalability of the project.

 ## Contact